 Or you get someone like the reader of the article who said, perhaps tongue in cheek, about #15 on the list: "15 wish I knew before, I thought he was just shy."

-Frankly, it should not matter that some men think it is sexist to suggest to your young daughter that some of the behavior with which men present her should not be ignored.
+Frankly, it should not matter that some men think it is unfair to men to suggest to your young daughter that some of the behavior with which men may present her should not be ignored.
 You owe it to her to let her know what some of those behaviors are.

 One person suggested that the list of 21 thingss were "just a bunch of dressed-up fluff, because two rules cover better than 90% of all relationships with anybody, not just intimate relationships between men and women: 1.
 Respect yourself, and respect the other person.
 2. Don't allow the other person to disrespect you or themselves."